Which Oil is Best for a Kidney Patient?

 • Peanut oil blends

 Refined peanut oil is more processed than other types.
 It is added to processed foods.
 It does not contain any peanut proteins and is okay for people with peanut allergies.
-Cold-pressed peanut oil is less processed and contains more nutrients than refined oil.

 Pecan Oil

 Pecan oil is an oil extracted from pecan nuts.
-It has a mild “nutty” taste and will take on the flavor of whatever it is added with.
-This is a gourmet oil and may be hard to find in regular local grocery stores but is available online.
+It has a mild “nutty” yet neutral taste.
+It takes on the flavor of whatever it is added with.

 The high level of MUFAs and PUFAs in nuts may increase “good” HDL cholesterol.
 They may also reduce the risk of heart disease by lowering levels of “bad” LDL cholesterol.